Hyunwoo-Park-Yonsei/hyunwoo.github.io/content/project/trajectory_optimization/index.md

 ---
 title: Safe and efficient trajectory optimization for autonomous vehicles using b-spline with incremental path flattening.
-summary: published in T-ITS in Dec 2024
+summary: Published in T-ITS in Dec 2024.
+Trajectory optimization method for autonmous vehicle.
 tags:
   - Autonomous Driving
 date: '2023-11-29T00:00:00Z'